1414213/scwin2/README.md

 "TemporalThreshold": 500,
 "IsLongPressHeld": false
 ```
-Allows a single button to simulate two buttons, differentating between the two by how long the button is pressed.&ensp;`TemporalThreshold` defines the point in time when to differentiate between a short or long press.&ensp;Measured in milliseconds.&ensp;`Short` is a Button type activated by a short press.&ensp;`Long` is a Button type activated by a long press.&ensp;`IslongPressHeld`, when set to true, sets `Long` to activate exactly when the temporal threshold is passed.&ensp;When false simulation is differentiated when the button is released.
+Allows a single button to simulate two buttons, differentating between the two by how long the button is pressed.  `TemporalThreshold` defines the point in time when to differentiate between a short or long press.
+Measured in milliseconds.  `Short` is a Button type activated by a short press.  `Long` is a Button type activated by a long press.  `IslongPressHeld`, when set to true, sets `Long` to activate exactly when the temporal threshold is passed.
+When false simulation is differentiated when the button is released.

 ### ButtonMany
 ```
 "$type": "Backend.ButtonMany, scwin",
 "Buttons": [Button]
 ```
-Presses every button in `Buttons` when pressed and releases every button when released.&ensp;`Buttons` is a list of Button types.
+Presses every button in `Buttons` when pressed and releases every button when released.  `Buttons` is a list of Button types.

 ### Trackpad
 ```
 "DoubleTapButton": Button,
 "IsDoubleTapHeld": false
 ```
-Defines functionality shared by all simulation using a trackpad; these fields can be given to any input prefixed with "Pad".&ensp;`DoubleTapButton` specifies a Button type to be activated when the applied trackpad is touched twice in a quick succession.&ensp;`IsDoubleTapHeld` sets whether the button is held during the second touch and released when that input stops or is immediately tapped when the second touch is recieved.
+Defines functionality shared by all simulation using a trackpad; these fields can be given to any input prefixed with "Pad".  `DoubleTapButton` specifies a Button type to be activated when the applied trackpad is touched twice in a quick succession.  `IsDoubleTapHeld` sets whether the button is held during the second touch and released when that input stops or is immediately tapped when the second touch is recieved.

 ### PadButtonCross
 ```